ourresearch/total-impact-deploy/README.md

 deploy
 ======

-scripts used to deploy both core and webapp
+This repo has scripts to deploy both core and webapp.